 Please email explain why you are a good fit for the role in the form of a covering letter or a video of up to 4 minutes and a full CV to vacancies@nmite.ac.uk.

-Informal questions about the roles can be addressed to Director of People & Operations, Samantha Lewis at Samantha.lewis@nmite.ac.uk
+Informal questions about the roles can be addressed to Samantha Lewis, Director of People & Operations at samantha.lewis@nmite.ac.uk.

 NMITE is committed to promoting a diverse and inclusive community – a place where we can be ourselves and succeed on merit.
 Whilst all applicants will be judged on merit alone, we particularly welcome applications from groups currently underrepresented in engineering education.
 Part time proposals and secondment arrangements may also be considered.

-The closing date for completed applications is the 9th March 2026.
+The closing date for completed applications is 20th March 2026.

 Co-opted Member of Board of Trustees